-Its difficult for us to stop talking about hashtags once we have started.
-So much that we should write a book on it.
+It’s difficult for us to stop talking about hashtags once we have started.
+So much that we can write a book on it.
 Sadly we cannot do that here.
 On the bright side, we have an article all about how to select hashtags for Instagram.

 Hashtags can be leveraged in many different ways.
 You can use a consistent brand hashtag on all your content.
 This will help customers find your content on the platform.

 You can make brand slogans or phrases into hashtags as well!
 But at the same time, use hashtags other people are using since those are the ones that will bring you traffic on your page.

 Another critical feature of hashtags is their recency of use.
 Imagine your Instagram business account as a surfer and hashtags as waves.
 To be found, you need to ride the right wave.